Chelsea students earn top honors in Stock Market Game - Shelby County Reporter

 According to the Alabama Council on Economic Education’s website, the Stock Market Game is a 10-week, online trading experience in which students begin with $100,000 to purchase stocks, bonds and mutual funds and make any number of trades with their available funds.
 The teams with the most valuable portfolios at the end of the 10 weeks win their division.

-The contest is open to students in grades fourth-12th and who attend public and private schools, are home schooled and in non-profit youth organizations.
+The contest is open to students in grades four-12 and who attend public and private schools, are home schooled and in non-profit youth organizations.

 This year’s contest proved to be especially exciting for FOES.